-When you ask a flavor of “how do you know what you know?” often they can’t answer quickly.
-Even credible thinkers need time to sort through their logic, separating assumptions from facts: an an exercise that works in everyones favor (the fancy word for this subject is epistemology.
+When you ask “how do you know what you know?” often they can’t answer quickly.
+Even credible thinkers need time to sort through their logic, separating assumptions from facts: an exercise that works in everyones favor (the fancy word for this subject is epistemology.
 I wish there was a word like epistemologize, to describe when you challenge someone’s epistemological basis for something).

-Of course it’s fine to hear: “This is purely my opinion” or “It’s a guess, as we have no data”, but those are far weaker claims that most people, especially if they’re making stuff up, typically make.
-Identifying someone’s opinion as speculation, rather than fact, disarms the threat of most kinds of BS.
+Of course it’s fine to hear: “This is purely my opinion based on my experience” or “It’s a guess, as we have no data”, but those are more honest claims that most people, especially if they’re making things up, typically make.
+Identifying someone’s position as opinion, informed or not, disarms the threat of most kinds of BS.

 Similarly useful questions include: Who besides you shares this opinion?
 What are your biggest concerns, and what will you do to address them?
 What would need to change for you to have a different (opposite) opinion?